/etc/ssh/sshd_config

 PermitRootLogin no

-Isolate payer directories using ChrootDirectory and enforce strict POSIX permissions (0750 for directories, 0640 for files).
-Enable verbose audit logging via Subsystem sftp /usr/lib/openssh/sftp-server -l INFO -f AUTH, but configure log rotation to strip or hash transaction control numbers (ISA13/GS06) before archival.
+Isolate payer directories using ChrootDirectory.
+For OpenSSH’s ChrootDirectory to work correctly, the chroot path must be owned by root with mode 0755 and not writable by any other user.
+Enable verbose audit logging via Subsystem sftp /usr/lib/openssh/sftp-server -l INFO -f AUTH, and configure log rotation to hash or strip transaction control numbers (ISA13/GS06) before archival.
 Never log raw X12 segments, CPT/ICD-10 codes, or patient identifiers.
-This transport-layer discipline forms the foundation of Secure File Transfer Protocols for EDI architectures, ensuring cryptographic compliance before payloads reach downstream validation engines.
+This transport-layer discipline forms the foundation of Secure File Transfer Protocols for EDI architectures.

 Async Python Implementation & Memory-Optimized Batch Processing

-High-volume claim batches frequently exceed 2GB, making synchronous file downloads and in-memory parsing untenable.
-Use asyncssh paired with aiofiles to implement chunked, non-blocking transfers.
-The following pattern demonstrates memory-constrained SFTP ingestion with explicit error handling, backpressure control, and PHI-safe logging:
+High-volume claim batches can exceed 2GB, making synchronous file downloads and in-memory parsing untenable.
+Use asyncssh paired with aiofiles to implement chunked, non-blocking transfers. asyncssh is a third-party library (pip install asyncssh); it is not part of the Python standard library.

 import asyncio